JuroOravec/crawlee-one/README.md

 Found a bug or have a feature request?
 Please [open an issue](https://github.com/jurooravec/crawlee-one/issues).

 When contributing code, please fork the repo and submit a pull request.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for dev setup and guidelines.

+## Development

+Want to build, test, or hack on CrawleeOne?
+The [development guide](./docs/development/README.md) covers prerequisites, all npm scripts, project structure, architecture, and testing strategy.

 ## Supporting CrawleeOne